membraneframework-labs/membrane_libnice_plugin/examples/example_project/README.md

 You can use for e.g. [Membrane DTLS plugin](https://github.com/membraneframework/membrane_dtls_plugin.git) to perform DTLS or DTLS-SRTP handshake after establishing ICE connection and then you will get some binary data that will represent `keying material`.
-You can also implement your own handshake modules by implementing `Membrane.ICE.Handshake` behaviour, but we will not cover this in the example.
+You can also implement your own handshake modules by implementing `Membrane.Libnice.Handshake` behaviour, but we will not cover this in the example.

 You can test received video with: